Highly anisotropic nonrelativistic charge-to-spin conversion in altermagnets: Theoretical formalism

 It is to be noted that the spin polarization $i$ is dictated by the Néel vector orientation.
 For example, when the Néel vector is along the $z$ direction, we have $i=z$.
 With the Néel vector being in the $x-y$ plane, we have $i=x, y$, and so forth.
+For the collinear spin configuration without SOC, $|\psi_{n\mathbf{k}}\rangle$ can be denoted as $|\psi^s_{n\mathbf{k}}\rangle$ with $s=\uparrow, \downarrow$ being spin indices along the spin quantization axis.
+It is assumed that the angle between the $i$-axis and the spin quantization axis is $\alpha$ [see Fig. \ref{f-1}(a)].
+Then, we have